-t_error produces a message on the standard error output which describes the last error encountered during a call to a transport function.
+The t_error function produces a message on the standard error output which describes the last error encountered during a call to a transport function.
 The argument string errmsg is a user-supplied error message that gives context to the error.

-t_error prints the user-supplied error message followed by a colon and the standard transport function error message for the current value contained in t_errno.
-If t_errno is TSYSERR, t_error will also print the standard error message for the current value contained in errno [see intro(2)].

-$t_errlist$ is the array of message strings, to allow user message formatting. t_errno can be used as an index into this array to retrieve the error message string (without a terminating newline). t_nerr is the maximum index value for the $t_errlist$ array.
+The t_error function prints the user-supplied error message followed by a colon and a standard error message for the current error defined in t_errno.
+To simplify variant formatting of messages, the array of message strings t_errlist is provided; t_errno can be used as an index in this table to get the message string without the new line.
+The t_nerr function is the largest message number provided for in the t_errlist table.

-t_errno is set when an error occurs and is not cleared on subsequent successful calls.
+The t_errno function is only set when an error occurs and is not cleared on successful calls.